makrai/notes/campagnano22-sem-role-emo.md

 * potential applications in social media analysis, abuse detection, and other actively studied areas in NLP (Rajamanickam+ 2020) of such
-* datasets aimed at investigating the capabilities of modern systems to parse emotional events (Oberländer+ 2020).
-Unfortunately, despite the increasing
+* datasets aimed at investigating the capabilities of modern systems to parse emotional events (Oberländer+ 2020)
-* heterogeneous structures and characteristics, ranging from varying sizes to different domains, file format, splits and, most importantly, non-overlapping emotion categories.
-We argue that this heterogeneity obstructs, or at least
+* heterogeneous structures and characteristics: size, domains, file format, splits and, most importantly, non-overlapping emotion categories
 * we introduce a unified framework for Semantic Role Labeling for Emotions
   * In SRL4E, we unify several gold but heterogeneous datasets that contain annostations both for emotions and for their semantic constituents, so as